-Congress stakes claim to form govt in Goa, warns against imposing President's rule
+Congress stakes claim to form govt in Goa, BJP holds urgent meeting

 Panaji, Mar 16: The Congress on Saturday staked a claim to form the government and wrote to Governor urging dismissal of the BJP-led government in the coastal state.
 The Congress, in the letter to Governor, asserted that it was the 'single largest party' in the state, adding that the current Manohar Parrikar led government is in 'minority'.